-The technique by which we utilise the Relativistic Causality assumption and Bell inequalities for our certification was inspired by recent results on Wigner’s friend scenarios~\cite{Bong+20}, and might be applicable to the certification of phenomena beyond indefinite causal order.
-It also suggests follow-ups on this work, such as proving violation of locality and causality without inequalities (cf.\ the GHZ test~\cite{GHZ89} and Hardy's test~\cite{Har93}) or without settings (cf.\ Bell nonlocality in networks~\cite{Fri12}).
-Finally, a natural extension of our result is to demonstrate violation of LC inequalities by processes beyond the quantum switch.
+The technique by which we utilise the Relativistic Causality assumption and Bell inequalities for our certification was inspired by recent results on Wigner’s friend scenarios~\cite{Bong+20}, and might be applicable to the certification of other phenomena as well.
+It also suggests follow-ups on this work, such as proving violation of our three assumptions without inequalities (cf.\ the GHZ test~\cite{GHZ89} or Hardy's test~\cite{Har93}) or without settings (cf.\ Bell nonlocality in networks~\cite{BRGP12}).
+Finally, a natural extension of our result is to demonstrate violation of appropriately generalised inequalities by processes beyond the quantum switch.
 For instance, it is known that any pure entangled state violates a Bell inequality~\cite{Gis91}.
 Could it likewise be true that all unitary~\cite{AFNB17,BLO21} causally nonseparable quantum processes violate a device-independent inequality witnessing their causal indefiniteness?